philm400/Raspberry-Pi-Python-Scalextric-Lap-Timer/README.md

 I thought I could do a better and make a full screen race control dashboard using the Pi, some Reed sensors and a little Python 3 magic.

+The basis of the timer is derived from: http://code.activestate.com/recipes/578666-stopwatch-with-laps-in-tkinter/ but modified to make it better, with an independant timer for each lane.
+GPIO integration to trigger a lap and more.

 It's early days, and I will be extending this dashboard further in the coming weeks with a better UI that defaults to full screen so you can run this on a big TV or monitor at 1080p

 ### Pre-requisities: